Shoumik-Chowdhury/scheduler/README.md

 # Interview Scheduler

 Interview scheduler is an app that lets user manage their interview appointments.
-It is built for educational purposes and and learn about React library.
+It is built for educational purposes specifically to learn and experiment with the React library.

 ## Setup